archway-network/archway/docs/wasm-smart-contracts.md

 `<gasPrices>` indicates the gas prices, `<gas>` refers to the gas mode, and `<gasAdjustment>` is self explanatory.

 >**Warning:** make sure your wallet has enough tokens before deploying.
+**Note:** We have made some changes in execute command where we are passing extra parameters.

+## More Info

+- Other commands related to wasm can be found at [wasmd](https://docs.cosmwasm.com/) documentation.